How Can I Cure Carpal Tunnel?

-I cured my carpal tunnel by treating it early, wearing a night brace, modifying my daily activities, and using targeted wrist therapy to reduce tendon swelling and pressure on the median nerve.
-Mild carpal tunnel can go away if addressed immediately, but ignoring symptoms allows the nerve to become damaged and much harder to heal.
+Carpal tunnel can be treated early by wearing a night brace, modifying daily activities, and using targeted wrist therapy to reduce tendon swelling and pressure on the median nerve.
+Mild carpal tunnel can go away if addressed immediately, but ignoring symptoms damages the nerve, making it harder to heal.

 People Also Ask